-- ► List all of your jobs, internships, volunteer experiences, athletic, and extra-curricular activities. - ▶ Include any academic awards and leadership positions. - First and second-year students may include high school activities/experiences. - Juniors and seniors may only include college information. - ► Group your list of experiences by their relevance to the purpose of your resume.
-Write bullet points describing your responsibilities, skills used and knowledge gained. - ▶ Use blank Microsoft Word document to start.
-Avoid using a template.
-If you need help formatting visit the Career Center. - ► Try to use key words and skills from the position description or your industry to describe your experience. - ▶ Use action verbs and the appropriate verb tense.
+- ► List all of your jobs, internships, volunteer experiences, athletic, and extra-curricular activities. - ► Include any academic awards and leadership positions. - First and second-year students may include high school activities/experiences. - Juniors and seniors may only include college information. - ► Group your list of experiences by their relevance to the purpose of your resume.
+Write bullet points describing your responsibilities, skills used and knowledge gained. - ► Use blank Microsoft Word document to start.
+Avoid using a template but if you need help formatting you can use the "Resume Creator" feature in Titan Career Link or visit the Career Center for assistance. - ► Try to use key words and skills from the position description or your industry to describe your experience. - ► Use action verbs and the appropriate verb tense.
 Use the present tense for current positions, and past tense for past positions.